 My artwork reflects escaping into the unknown where the possibilities for peace and tranquility await.
 Most of my imagery has to do with flying or flyovers, as I call them.
 I am always intrigued with the possibilities of a never-ending aerial landscape, exploring and wandering within the mountains and valleys as an animal would do in nature.
-My artwork allows the viewer to escape into the landscape looking for traveled routes or a secluded oasis.
+My artwork allows the viewer to escape into each painting, looking for traveled routes or a secluded oasis.
 The extension of my work will be to creatively investigate all the options of escape and exploration.

 Amy Floyd was born and raised in the valley of the sun, Scottsdale, Arizona.
 She earned her BFA in Painting from ASU.
 She studied a variety of art mediums that included painting, photography, printmaking, jewelry design, ceramics and many more.
 Evidence of different art media can be seen in the several styles that Amy Floyd exhibits in her artwork.